robitex/barracuda/README.md

 ## Documentation

-Details and package reference can be found in the manual delivered in the `doc` project directory, even if it is very minimal at the moment.
+Details and package reference can be found in the manual delivered in the `doc` project directory, even if actually it is very minimal at the moment.

 Directory `test` contains files useful also for code examples.